 a. to which SDG(s) and SDG-target(s) their proposed abstract especially relate to (e.g. “SDG+Target: 14.1.”).

 Abstracts which do not outline points 3.a.)
-AND 3.b.) might not be given special consideration in the selection for potential publications and might be considered less relevant in the review.
+AND 3.b.) might be considered less relevant in the review.

 Potential publication channels